High (James Blunt song)

 "High" is the debut single of British singer James Blunt and Ricky Ross for Blunt's debut album, Back to Bedlam.
-The song was produced by Tom Rothrock and Jimmy Hogarth.
+The song was produced by Tom Rothrock.
 It was released in October 2004 and failed to make an impact on the UK Singles Chart, peaking outside the top 75.
 Following the success of Blunt's second single, "You're Beautiful", "High" was re-released in late 2005 and became a top-20 hit worldwide, charting at number three in Italy and at number 16 in the UK.

 Release

 The single was released initially on two physical formats.
-CD1 includes an exclusive non-album recording entitled "Sugar Coated", which was written by Blunt and Sacha Skarbek.
+CD1 includes an exclusive non-album recording titled "Sugar Coated", which was written by Blunt and Sacha Skarbek.
 CD2 also includes two exclusive non-album recordings, entitled "This Twilight Garden" and "Play", as well as two remixes of "High".
 The re-issue of the single was released on three physical formats.
 CD1 includes a live recording of "In a Little While", a popular song by U2.
 The recording was made on 5 August 2005 at the BBC Radio 1 Unleashed Music Festival in Cornwall.
 CD2 includes an exclusive US radio session of "You're Beautiful", plus the video and making-of footage for "High".
 The 7" Vinyl includes an exclusive track entitled "Butterfly".